When NOT to Use Deep Learning

 Model selection depends on dataset size, interpretability requirements, compute budget, and data type.
 Deep learning is not always the answer.

 I've seen teams spend months building a neural network that a logistic regression could have matched in an afternoon.
-The most expensive mistake in ML isn't picking the wrong hyperparameters — it's picking the wrong model entirely.
-Let's make sure you never make that mistake.
+Wrong hyperparameters cost you days; the wrong model family costs you the quarter.
+This lesson is about not losing the quarter.

 Choosing an ML model is like choosing a frontend framework.
 You wouldn't use Next.js for a static landing page, and you wouldn't use plain HTML for a real-time dashboard.
 The right tool depends on the job.